simonmichael/hledger/hledger/hledger.m4.md

    - For each hledger field (`date`, `description`, `account1`, etc.):

-     1. Collect all assignments to this field, first searching top level assignments, made directly or by the `fields` rule, then assignments made inside succeeding `if` blocks.
+     1. Get the field's assigned value, first searching top level assignments, made directly or by the `fields` rule, then assignments made inside succeeding `if` blocks.
         If there are more than one, the last one wins.

-     2. Compute the field's actual value (as text), by interpolating any %CSVFIELD references within the assigned value, or by choosing a default value if there was no assignment.
+     2. Compute the field's actual value (as text), by interpolating any %CSVFIELD references within the assigned value;
+        or by choosing a default value if there was no assignment.

    - Generate a hledger transaction from the hledger field values,